Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

 How to integrate it: Use olive oil as the main source of fat for your dressings, low-temperature cooking, and marinades.

 A sufficient intake of fiber is essential for maintaining a healthy gut microbiome, which plays a key role in regulating inflammation.
-Fiber, found in fruits, vegetables, legumes, and whole grains, nourishes the good gut bacteria.
+Fiber, found in fruits, vegetables, legumes, and whole grains, feeds the beneficial gut bacteria.

-A balanced microbiome produces short-chain fatty acids (SCFAs), known for their anti-inflammatory properties.
-In contrast, a diet too rich in animal proteins and low in fiber can cause an imbalance in the microbiome, also known as dysbiosis, which promotes chronic inflammation.
+A balanced microbiota produces short-chain fatty acids (SCFAs), known for their anti-inflammatory properties.
+Conversely, a diet too high in animal proteins and low in fiber can cause an imbalance in the microbiota, also called dysbiosis, which promotes chronic inflammation.

 These simple adjustments can help reduce inflammation and improve your overall health.